 The Client undertakes to comply with the prevailing legislation, rules, terms and conditions that apply to the individual execution venue used for transactions.
 The same applies to settlement and clearing through the individual settlement or clearing houses.

-If, when placing an order, the Client has stated that the money is to be registered to a Central Securities Depository (VPS) account which is linked to a share savings account (ASK), the Client is bound by this trade even if the financial instruments in question are not covered by the share savings account scheme and thus cannot be registered to the stated share savings account.
+If, when placing an order, the Client has stated that the money is to be registered to an ES-OS account which is linked to a share savings account (ASK), the Client is bound by this trade even if the financial instruments in question are not covered by the share savings account scheme and thus cannot be registered to the stated share savings account.

 The Client understands and acknowledges that investing and trading in financial instruments and other related instruments entail a risk of loss.
 The invested capital may increase or decrease in value.
 The value of financial instruments depends, among other things, on fluctuations in the financial markets and may increase or decrease.
 Historical price developments and returns cannot be used as reliable indicators of future developments in and return on financial instruments.

 The liquidity of financial instruments and other related instruments may vary.
 It is likely that the most liquid financial instruments can be traded without the price being affected to any great extent, but the opposite may be true for less liquid financial instruments.
 It may be difficult to sell some instruments.
-For more detailed information on the properties linked to the various financial instruments and on the risk linked to trading in various financial instruments, refer to the information published on our webpage "Terms and agreements".
+For more detailed information on the properties linked to the various financial instruments and on the risk linked to trading in various financial instruments, refer to the information published on the Investment Firm's website.
+If necessary, this material will be sent to the Client prior to DNB’s provision of services to the Client.
 The Client is responsible for evaluating the risk relating to the instrument and market in question.

-The Client understands and agrees that all trades executed through DNB Markets, irrespective of whether any information, advice or recommendation has been obtained from DNB Markets, are carried out at the Client’s own risk and based on the Client's own judgement, and that the Client is fully responsible for the decision.
-DNB Markets does not guarantee any specific outcome of a Client’s trading.
+The Client understands and agrees that all trades executed through DNB, irrespective of whether any information, advice or recommendation has been obtained from DNB, are carried out at the Client’s own risk and based on the Client's own judgement, and that the Client is fully responsible for the decision.
+DNB does not guarantee any specific outcome of a Client’s trading.
 The Client is aware that the investment services that are offered will depend on the client's dialogue with the broker/dealer.
 If, for example contact is sporadic and initiated by the Client, the service provided by DNB Markets will normally represent "order transmission/order execution".
 Analyses prepared by DNB Markets, and the broker’s general market view, are generic and do not constitute investment advice.
 Such general recommendations will not be adapted to individual clients and are not regarded as investment advice.

-8. Orders and Assignments - Contract Information
+8.0 Orders and assignments - Contract formation

-8.1 Placing and acceptance of orders and formation of contracts
+8.1.
+Placing and acceptance of orders and formation of contracts

 Orders from a Client that normally trades for the account of a third party, i.e. for his/her employer or another natural or legal person, will be rejected if, when placing an order, the Client does not clearly state the party for whose account the order is being placed.
-If the Client simultaneously places orders for his/her own account and for the account of his/her employer or another natural or legal person, DNB Markets will prioritise the party represented by the Client.
+If the Client simultaneously places orders for his/her own account and for the account of his/her employer or another natural or legal person, DNB will prioritise the party represented by the Client.